chris-prener/censusxy/cran-comments.md

 ## Release summary
-This version of `censusxy` is primarily to address the ERROR on CRAN, ensure that issues with the Census Bureau's API resolve gracefully, update documentation, and update the contact information for the maintainer.
-The ERROR on CRAN should now fail gracefully, and the only other change is that R v3.4 is now the minium version.
+This version of `censusxy` is a maintenance: it addresses the ERRORon CRAN, ensures that issues with the Census Bureau's API resolve gracefully, updates documentation, and updates the contact information for the maintainer.
+The ERROR on CRAN should now fail gracefully, and the only other change is that R v3.4 is now the minimum version.

 ## Test environments
-* local OS X install: R 4.1.2
+* local macOS install: R 4.1.2
 * Linux ubuntu distribution (via GitHub Actions): R-devel, R-release, past four R-oldrel (4.1.3, 4.0.5, 3.6.3, 3.5.3, 3.4.4)
 * macOS (via GitHub Actions): R-release
 * windows (via GitHub Actions): R-release